DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-28-changes-to-the-welcome-email.md

 ---
-title: Publish welcome email changes
+title: Changes to the welcome email
-description: We updated the Publish welcome email to make it consistent and concise
+description: We updated the welcome email users’ receive to make it concise and consistent with other emails we send
 date: 2022-04-28
 related:
   items: